-- (a) General. - (1) For orders valued in excess of \$1 million under a DHS multiple award contract, the Congressional notification procedures of HSAM subsection 3005.303-70 apply.
+- (a) General. - (1) For orders valued in excess of \$4 million under a DHS multiple award contract, the Congressional notification procedures of HSAM subsection 3005.303-70 apply.
 Prior to issuing such an order, the contracting officer must comply with the Congressional notification requirements.
 This does not create a requirement to synopsize the order (see FAR 5.202(a)(6)). - (70) Documentation.
-When an IGCE is required, and the difference between the IGCE and the value of the proposal or quotation of an apparent successful awardee is 10 percent or greater, the contract file documentation shall explain the reasons for the differences.
-Documentation is required whether the difference results in a greater or lower contract value.
-At a minimum the analysis shall include any relevant information contained in the IGCE or any other items affecting price that were not considered as part of the IGCE.
-This analysis helps ensure that significant variances are addressed to determine price reasonableness.
-Contracting officers should consider addressing differences between an IGCE and the proposal or quotation of an apparent successful awardee that are lower than the 10 percent threshold when the price or complexity of the requirement warrant such an analysis. - (b) Orders under multiple award contracts. - (1) Fair Opportunity. - (iii) Orders exceeding the simplified acquisition threshold. - (A) The contracting officer must complete a One-Bid Award Questionnaire within seven days of email notification from the DHS Enterprise Reporting Application (ERA) and ensure information in contract file supports responses.
+If the price analysis technique at FAR 15.404-1 (b)(2)(v) is used to compare proposed prices to an IGCE to determine fair and reasonable pricing, the contracting officer must document the basis for the comparison, including an explanation of the differences between the proposed prices and the IGCE. - (b) Orders under multiple award contracts. - (1) Fair Opportunity. - (iii) Orders exceeding the simplified acquisition threshold. - (A) The contracting officer must complete a One-Bid Award Ouestionnaire within seven days of email notification from the DHS Enterprise Reporting Application (ERA) and ensure information in contract file supports responses.
 The contracting officer must follow up with at least one multiple award contract holder and attempt to discover the reason(s) for no offer.
 The contracting officer must consider response(s) provided, review all actions taken, and document the order file with conclusions for the lack of competition.
 The contracting officer does not have to follow up with any multiple award contract holder when the solicitation was open at least 16 days and a RFI, draft RFP, SOW, or similar document was provided to the multiple award contract holders or one-on-one meetings were held with at least three multiple award contract holders.
 HSAM 3015.370 One offer received under competitive procedures applies only when the order will exceed the simplified acquisition threshold, the price is not established in the basic contract, and an exception to fair opportunity does not apply.

 (4) Postaward Notices and Debriefing of Awardees for Orders Exceeding \$5 million.
-If an offeror requests a postaward debriefing on orders valued at more than \$5 million or the contracting officer is considering an optional postaward debriefing, the contracting officer should consult the information in the Debriefing Guide located in Appendix AA for guidance on the debriefing process and appropriate timely information to provide to the offeror.
+If an offeror requests a postaward debriefing on orders valued at more than \$5 million or the contracting officer is considering an optional postaward debriefing, the contracting officer should consult the information in the Debriefing Guide for guidance on the debriefing process and appropriate timely information to provide to the offeror.